 - Multiple VWAPs for different sessions (Asian, London, New York)

 Best practice: Use regular trading hours VWAP for stocks.
-This is where institutions focus their activity and where VWAP is most reliable.
+This is where volume is usually more concentrated and VWAP has more meaningful session context.

-This is the most reliable VWAP strategy—trading bounces when price returns to VWAP.
+This is a common VWAP strategy—studying bounces when price returns to VWAP.

 Step 1: Identify the market context